raspy8766/asdf-docker/README.md

 ## Dev Container

 To provide a consistent IDE experience, you can also use your Docker image in a `devcontainer.json` configuration file.
-This enables support for both [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and [GitHub Codespaces](https://github.com/features/codespaces).
+This enables support for both local [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) environments and [GitHub Codespaces](https://github.com/features/codespaces).